michal-h21/make4ht/README.md

 Another issue is the fixed compilation order and hard-coded number of LaTeX invocations.

 When we want to run a program that interacts with \LaTeX, such as `Makeindex` or `Bibtex`, we have two options.
-First is to create a new script based on `htlatex`, second is to execute `htlatex` twice.
+First option is to create a new script based on `htlatex`, the second is to execute `htlatex` twice.
 The second option means that
 \LaTeX\ will be invoked six times, as each call to `htlatex` executes three calls to \LaTeX.
 This can lead to significantly long compilation times.

-`make4ht` provides a solution for this issue using build files and extensions.
+`make4ht` provides a solution for this issue using the build file or extensions.
-These can be used for interaction with the external tools.
+These can be used for the interaction with external tools.

-It also provides compilation modes, which enables to select commands that should be executed using a command line option for the `make4ht` command.
+`make4ht`  also provides compilation modes, which enables to select commands that should be executed using a command line option.

 There is a built-in `draft` mode, which invokes \LaTeX\ only once, instead of the default three invocations.
 It is useful for the compilations of the document before the final stage, when it is not important to have all cross-references working.
 It can save quite a lot of the compilation time:

     make4ht -um draft filename.tex

 More information about the build files can be found in the section \ref{sec:buildfiles}.

 ## Handling of the generated files
+\label{sec:output-dir}

-There are also issues with a behaviour of the `t4ht` application.
-It reads the `.lg` file, generated by the `tex4ht` command.
+There are also issues with behaviour of the `t4ht` application.
+It reads the `.lg` file generated by the `tex4ht` command.
 This file contains information about the generated files, `CSS` instructions, calls to the external applications, instructions for image conversions, etc.